-As a result, our pay ratio includes 94,588 of our employees in over 60 countries.
-Annual base salary is our consistently applied compensation measure used to identify the median employee.
+As a result, our pay ratio includes 96,280 of our employees in over 50 countries.
+We have chosen annual base salary as the consistently applied compensation measure used to identify the median employee.
 Base salary is the primary compensation component for a large portion of our workforce and is the one pay component that has a similar definition and is reported in a similar manner globally.
 Therefore, annual base salary provides an accurate depiction of total earnings for the purpose of identifying our median employee.
-Base salaries for employees outside the United States were converted to United States Dollars by applying the applicable exchange rates in effect on October 1, 2017.
+Base salaries for employees outside the United States were converted to United States Dollars by applying the applicable exchange rates in effect on October 1, 2018.
 No cost of living adjustments were applied in our methodology.